-Using Personality to Attract More Customers to Your Small Business
+Using Personality to Attract More Customers

 What do you remember about the brands you buy from?
 Nine times out of 10, it’s the personality of the business.
 For big-name companies like Old Navy, Coca-Cola, or BMW, this is crucial, but small businesses can also use their personality to attract more customers.

 By personality, we’re talking about branding, a word that many small business owners freely admit they don’t understand.

 Branding is the image you present to the world: the tone of voice of your copy, the colors you use, the marketing package you present, the style of your logo, graphics, and photos.
 Essentially, branding is the way you communicate your company to your audience – verbally and graphically.

 To keep it simple, I’m calling it personality.